sergueik/junit-dataproviders/README.md

 ```
 so it likely not doable.

-However it is quite easy to allow such flexibility in the data provider class `ExcelParametersProvider` itself by adding an extra class variable named  e.g. `testEnvironment` that would receive its value from e.g. the environment variable named `TEST_ENVIRONMENT` that, when set, would override the data file paths
-that in were specified through the `file://` protocol
+However it is quite easy to implement this functionality in the data provider class `ExcelParametersProvider` itself by adding an extra class variable named e.g. `testEnvironment` that would receive its value from e.g. the environment variable named `TEST_ENVIRONMENT` and, when non-blank, would override the data file paths which were specified through the `file://` protocol prefix
-and which therefore refer to the system files (not to data embedded in the jar):
+and which therefore referred to the system file paths (not to data embedded inside the jar):
-so  the regular test data provider annotation
+After this is done the original test data provider annotation
 ```java
   @Test
   @ExcelParameters(filepath = "file:src/test/resources/data.xlsx")